SCallerio/MPDBlog/_posts/2025-10-14-2025-Well-Control-Conference-Post.md

 ---
 layout: post
-title: "The Evolving Frontier of Well Control: A 2025 IADC Conference Review"
+title: "The Evolving Frontier of Well Control: A 2025 IADC Well Control Conference Review"
 subtitle: "A comprehensive look at the latest in MPD, shifting blowout trends, CO2 management, and the future of energy."
 categories: conference-content
 published: false